SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 But the animals simply stood there, inanimate.
 Bored, she looked to the nothingness beyond the world, and thought of the void.
 And then there was Eneon, the god of the void; the god of hunger, who sat patiently in his nothingness, watching Sho-Terra-Nu from afar.

-"Give to me all things when they expire, and let me devour them." said the void incarnate.

-She met eyes with his dark silhouette, and nodded before returning to her other creations.
 With Eneon's presence, the water in the world began to break mountains and carve canyons, occasionally flooding and drowning the unmoving, lifeless animals.

-As she watched Eneon devour them, she felt pain.
+As she watched Eneon devour them, stripping them from existence, she felt pain.
 She wanted the animals to avoid the floods and other disasters, and she thought of life.

 In that moment, Revnyris, the goddess of blood in all her glory, sprouted up before her, and Revnyris embedded herself into the animals, adorning them with her life essence.

 It became a ritual.
-Sho-Terra-Nu would think of a new being, her idea a gift to the other goddess, and Revnyris would take it and imbue herself into Sho-Terra-Nu's creation, adorning it with love with all her might until it was time for Eneon's feast, this love created a beautiful sunset with every ritual.
+Sho-Terra-Nu would think of a new being, her idea a gift to the other goddess, and Revnyris would take it and imbue herself into Sho-Terra-Nu's creation, adorning it with her love with all her might until it was time for Eneon's feast.

 To prolong how long Revnyris could adorn herself with Sho-Terra-Nu's creations, they taught the creatures to survive, and the creatures lived in great harmony together.